KoryNunn/enti/README.md

 ```

 This creates a model that will not listen to or be able to cause events to fire, meaning lower cycles for other Enti's that are attached.

+You can check if a model is attached with the method `.isAttached()`